-THE MISSION of the Asian Pacific American Leadership Institute is a nonpartisan, nonprofit 501c3 educational organization with a mission to provide leadership training and create a leadership pipeline for Asian Americans and other underrepresented groups in government, nonprofit, education, and business sectors.
+The Asian Pacific American Leadership Institute is a nonpartisan, nonprofit 501c3 educational organization with a mission to provide leadership training and build a leadership pipeline in government, nonprofit, education, and business sectors.

 THE HISTORY of the Asian Pacific American Leadership Institute, a tax-exempt 501c3 nonprofit organization, began in 1997 when it was founded by Dr. Michael Chang, who was then the first Asian American to be Mayor of Cupertino and also a De Anza College professor.
 Championed by APALI benefactors Dr. Ken Fong, Dr. Hsing Kung, Sandy Chau and other community leaders, the 400-guest inaugural banquet raised over $100,000 as seed funding to establish the Youth Leadership Academy at De Anza College as APALI’s first leadership program.

 THE APALI LEADERSHIP MODEL is nationally-recognized for being a transformative experience in personal leadership growth and expanding social vision--with an emphasis on character development, community building, networking, and being part of a civic pipeline for Asian Americans and other underrepresented groups.
 The APALI Model features an integrated approach which is wholistic, culturally-informed, cross-generational and community-based.